rapidsai/cuml/README.md

 $ cmake ..
 ```

-Note: if using a conda environment (recommended currently), then cmake cen be configured appropiately via:
+Note: if using a conda environment (recommended currently), then cmake can be configured appropriately via:

 ```bash
 $ cmake .. -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX